Configuration Files

 • time_weighting_coefficients

-Set using a json array of a, b, c
+Set using an array of a, b, c

 • solver